pippinbarr/cart253-2018/exercises/Exercise-1.md

 # Exercise 1 - Moving Pictures

 __Grade__: 2.5% of final grade (see grading guidelines at bottom)
-__Deadline__: 11:59PM on the day of class on week of 30 October 2017.
+__Deadline__: 11:59PM on the day of class on week of 17 September 2018.

 ## Brief